Izzimach/react-pixi/README.md

 <script src="react-pixi.js"></script>
 ```

-Then React will appear in the global namespace and the new pixi.js components are available under React.PIXI
+Then "React" will appear in the global namespace and the new React-PIXI components are available under "ReactPIXI"

 ## Rendering Pixi.js elements